OrangGeeGee/django-playground/README.md

 ## How did it go notes

-- Struggled to launch postgres for tests.
+- Struggled to launch postgres for tests, eaten 1.5 hours of playing around.
+Ended up switching to SQLite for tests, but had to rush to meet the time frame in the end.
-- Left a few `TODO` `FIXME` tags
+- Left a few `TODO` `FIXME` comments
 - Finished right on time, didn't look over what would I change and how I would improve the app in detail
-- Though one suggestion was the "mine addresses" can only be created when they are first searched, this is unnecessary IMO
+- Though one suggestion was the "mine addresses" can only be created after they are first searched, this is unnecessary IMO

 ## Description of the app